 How does technology help HR in government?

-Government technology helps human resources by automating processes that waste valuable employee time.
+Government human resource software helps municipal HR staff by automating processes that waste valuable employee time.
 Additionally, the communications tools that gov tech provides offer insights into employee morale and engagement, which can help municipal HR departments create a work environment that fosters low turnover.

 When to let a government worker go?